-Postgraduate Research at the Department of Performance Studies
+Postgraduate Research at the Department of Theatre and Performance Studies

 We advise prospective students in the first instance to contact the Postgraduate Research Coordinator to discuss their proposed project.

 Research students in the Faculty of Arts and Social Sciences have two supervisors: a main supervisor and an associate.
 Potential students should have some idea about who might be suited to supervise their project.
 Details of staff research interests, expertise, publications and teaching, including current and recent supervisions, can be found by clicking here.
 We encourage you to contact potential supervisors, in addition to the Postgraduate Coordinator, as soon as possible.
 They will be able to advise you and, if necessary, help you to develop your proposal for application.

 You are encouraged to contact a member of staff who you think may be suited to your project.